theCreedo/ericjmlee-next/posts/dream-big-start-small-scale-up.md

 To share a quote I was reflecting on this past week:

 _“Everything around you that you call life was made up by people that were no smarter than you.
-And you can change it, you can influence it… Once you learn that, you'll never be the same again”_
+And you can change it, you can influence it...
+Once you learn that, you'll never be the same again”_

 _-Steve Jobs_